 It’s all well and good making posh frocks, I am guilty of this, Etta and Eve dresses hang proudly in my wardrobe.
-Sadly my lifestyle calls for these to be worn only on the odd occasion, considering the investment per wear, I set about making an everyday, wearable wardrobe.
-My starting point was The Sew Over It City Break Capsule Wardrobe E-book included 5 patterns, with multiple variations that, as the titled suggests is designed to dress you for all occasions during a city break.
-All the pieces are designed to go together and crucially are practical, designed for everyday and transcend all seasons.
-What drew me to the capsule collection, is that it would challenge my beginner skills with a button down shirts, a pair of jeans and use jersey for the first time.
+Sadly my lifestyle calls for these to be worn only on the odd occasion, and considering the investment per wear, I set about making an everyday, wearable wardrobe.
+My starting point was The Sew Over It City Break Capsule Wardrobe E-book, which included five patterns with multiple variations.
+As the title suggests, it is designed to dress you for all occasions during a city break.
+All the pieces are designed to go together, and crucially are practical, designed for everyday and transcend all seasons.
+What drew me to the capsule collection is that it would challenge my beginner skills with a button down shirt, a pair of jeans and the requirement to use jersey for the first time.

 Molly Top and Dress

 I started with the Molly Top, a simple jersey top, with dropped shoulder sleeves, a neck band and a curved hem.
-Using jersey for the first time, I opted for a stable Ponte Di Roma in Navy and White as modelled in the photos of the book.
-The stripes created a new challenge of stripe matching, I used advice from Tilly and the Buttons.
-A lot of beginners, myself included, are put off from using jersey fabric, because there is a misconception that jersey can only be sewn on an overlocker, this is not true, and I made this top entirely on my sewing machine with a zig zag stitch.
-I struggled putting the neck band in and there are a few puckers, I used the zig zag stitch to top stitch the neckband in place which did the job fine, but I prefer the finish of a twin-needle and since have invested in a jersey twin needle .
+Using jersey for the first time, I opted for a stable Ponte Di Roma in navy and white, as modelled in the photos of the book.
+The stripes created a new challenge of stripe matching and I used advice from Tilly and the Buttons.
+A lot of beginners, myself included, are put off from using jersey fabric because there is a misconception that jersey can only be sewn on an overlocker.
+However, this is not true and I made this top entirely on my sewing machine with a zig zag stitch.
+I struggled putting the neck band in and there are a few puckers.
+I used the zig zag stitch to top stitch the neckband in place, which did the job fine, but I prefer the finish of a twin-needle and since then I have invested in a jersey twin needle .

 I prefer the Molly Dress and haven’t really taken it off since I made it.
 It’s comfortable, easy to wear, doesn’t require any ironing and still feels put together.
-I wore the navy and white version so much, I made it again in black and white ponte di roma .
+I wore the navy and white version so much that I made it again in black and white ponte di roma.
 I’m looking for a bottle green and white ponte to make a third version for autumn, so it has since become a tried and tasted pattern.
-I like it in stripes, to accentuate the dropped shoulder and leaves room to play with direction of the stripes on the contrast neck band.
+I like it in stripes, to accentuate the dropped shoulder and leave room to play with direction of the stripes on the contrast neck band.

 Alex Shirt Dress

-Next, I made the Alex Shirt Dress, I love a shirt dress, because they can be worn for almost any occasion.
+Next, I made the Alex Shirt Dress.
+I love a shirt dress, because they can be worn for almost any occasion.
 The pattern is relatively easy, with a soft collar and without any cuffs.
 Inserting the yoke required a bit of head scratching, I used the Sew Over It Tutorial which helped me through it.
-The pattern calls for some drape-y fabric, like viscose, but because I had been given some mid wash , mid-weight denim I took a chance.
+The pattern calls for some drapey fabric, like viscose, but because I had been given some mid-wash, mid-weight denim I took a chance.
 The waist tie creates the silhouette and it sits on the knee.
 The sleeves are turned up, which suits me because thats how I usually wear shirt dresses.
-The fabric is a little structured but it doesn’t cause too much problem, in the future i’d like to make a black Tencel version for winter and a linen version for summer.
+The fabric is a little structured, but it doesn’t cause too many problems.
+In the future I’d like to make a black tencel version for winter and a linen version for summer.

-Erin is a button down skirt with darts in the back and a waist band, the option of above or below the knee with a slit.
+Erin is a button down skirt with darts in the back and a waist band, and with the option of above or below the knee with a slit.
 I opted for above the knee, knowing I’d wear this mostly with tights.
 I was unsure about this pattern, I decided to go with a faux suede I bought from Fabric Land in a camel colour, so it would be classic.
-The fabric was a bit disappointing, but it was cheap and I was unsure if this style would suit me, so I didn’t want to invest too much, so I see this more of a wearable toile.
-In hindsight this skirt calls for something with a bit more structute like, Denim or Courdorary.
+The fabric was a bit disappointing, but it was cheap and I was unsure if this style would suit me.
+I didn’t want to invest too much, so I see this as more of a wearable toile.
+In hindsight, this skirt calls for something with a bit more structure like, denim or corduroy.
 The Molly top looks great tucked in to this skirt, this variation is a little short on me, but I do like the button down style.
-Next time I’d make a bottle green version for autumn but the length to sit on the knee.
+Next time I’d make a bottle green version for autumn, but with a length to sit on the knee.

 The e-book comes with a Lola Coat, which is a waterfall style jacket.
-It’s really not my style and since I recently made the Chloe Coat my wardrobe didn’t need another coat.
+It’s really not my style and since I recently made the Chloe Coat, my wardrobe didn’t need another coat.
 What I like about all these patterns are that they work with tights or bare legs and are very wearable wardrobe staples.
-A great collection of patterns, great to take confident beginners to tackle more complicated garments.
-I know The Molly Dress and Alex Shirt dress will become tried and tested pattern for me.
+A great collection of patterns, great to take confident beginners onto tackling more complicated garments.
+I know The Molly Dress and Alex Shirt dress will become tried and tested patterns for me.